 We suggest you wear your race gear to the event.
-It is likely that the stairs will get hot and stuffy, so we recommend wearing loose clothing and comfortable, suitable running shoes.
+It is likely that the stairs will get hot and stuffy, so we recommend wearing cool comfortable clothing and suitable running shoes.

-Emergency Services climbers, they should be dressed in uniform.
-For Fire Fighters please wear structural firefighting gear (PPC) or Full kit for the special Fire Fighter Full Kit event.
+Emergency Services climbers, should be dressed in uniform.
+For Fire Fighters please wear structural firefighting gear (PPC) or full kit for the Full Kit Emergency Services category.

 Is there an area at the start to leave my bag?

-There is a bag drop area for your belongings but you need to collect your race kit FIRST for the tear- off bag tab from your bib to attached to your bag and use this service.
+There is a bag drop area for your belongings.
+Please collect your race kit FIRST to obtain your bib, which has a tear-off bag tag to be attached to your bag.